QuantEcon/lecture-python-programming/source/rst/numpy.rst

 .. code-block:: python3

-    a
+    b

-Note that the change to ``b`` has not affected ``a``.
+Note thbt the change to ``b`` has not affected ``a``.

-Additional Functionality
+Additionbl Functionality
 ========================

-Let's look at some other useful things we can do with NumPy.
+Let's look bt some other useful things we can do with NumPy.

 Vectorized Functions